Updated: Dec 1, 2020

 While Brandon has been working with museum collections for the past several years, his current focus on extinct and endangered species is new.
 It’s been an educational experience.
 “It is incredible how many species we’ve lost or that are so on the brink,” he said.
 “That is something that I would have never known if I hadn’t embarked on this kind of research and artistic practice.”
 Sharing that information with the world is one of the motivations for At the Verge.

 But their goal is not simply to educate to the point of depression.
 Both artists want to provide tangible solutions.
 “There’s not just one solution and one action that’s going to solve the pollinator problem,” Faith said.
 It’s up to all of us to find our own.

 For instance, the artists hope people will be inspired to plant flowers that support pollinators in their gardens or outdoor spaces.
 They hope people will be motivated to do research into farming practices and get educated about the food they buy.

 Brandon and Faith are also donating portions of their sales to the Pollinator Partnership and the Endangered Species Coalition, two organizations dedicated to preserving life both for us and the creatures around us.

 I can’t wait to see what Brandon and Faith have been working on for the past few months.
 If you’re not up for in-person gatherings, there will be some opportunities to see the artwork online.
 You can find all the information on the show here, or you can follow Brandon and Faith on Instagram.

-For more information on combating the climate crisis and inspiration for innovative solutions, subscribe to the Moxie newsletter (sign up in the footer).
+For more information on combating the climate crisis and inspiration for innovative solutions, subscribe to the Moxie newsletter.
 You’ll be notified of two Leaders We Follow features per month, all of which highlight entrepreneurs, thought leaders, and artists using their authentic voices to make an impact.